manfredsteyer/standalone_questions/q.md

 So, I'm wondering where to register the "feature store" (StoreModule.forFeature).

-One Option that comes in mind: Put it into the FeatureLib's RouterConfig so it ends up in an enviroment injector.
+One Option that comes in mind: Put it into the FeatureLib's router config so it ends up in an enviroment injector.

 ```
    +-------> [FeatureLib | RouterConfig ] -------+